Car Stereo FAQ

 A: The most important factor here is getting a tight connection that won't come loose over time.
 Simply twisting the wires together and taping them with electrical tape won't give you a strong connection.

 Soldering used to be the go-to method, but these days most people find crimping the wires to be much easier.
-Our favorite method is using Posi-Twist® connectors.
+Our favorite method is using Posi-Twist™ connectors.
 They're even easier than crimping and provide a strong, secure connection.
-You'll find more Posi-Products, crimp tools, connectors and more in the car stereo installation tools section of our web site.
+You'll find more Posi-Products, crimp tools, connectors and more in the car stereo installation tools section of our website.
+And when you buy any stereo from us, you'll get a deep discount on these tools and connectors.

 Q: Will a CD receiver play MP3, WMA, or AAC files burned onto a CD-R or CD-RW?